apurv101/task_execution_engine/hld_doc_v2.md

 2. **Backend Server**: A RESTful API server that processes task descriptions and screenshots to determine the next actions.

-3. **MongoDB Database**: Stores tasks, sub-tasks, and action histories for the application.
+3. **MongoDB Database**: Stores tasks, instructions, and action histories for the application.

 The core functionality involves capturing the current screen, interpreting GUI elements using Google Vision and YOLO models, determining next actions using a Large Language Model (LLM), and executing those actions via `pyautogui`.